hbr/Lambda-Calculus/computability/computability.md

 Note that some kind of self reference is essential in all paradoxes.
 In order to use this technique to show that some predicates are undecidable in lambda calculus we have to introduce some self referential lambda terms.
-I.e. we need some lambda terms and some encoded version of the lambda term.
+I.e. we need some lambda terms and encoded versions of them.

 In order to do this, we need some techniques.
 After having the machinery the actual proof is not complicated.